This post may contain affiliate links.

 How to make Air Fryer Falafel

-Add the soaked chickpeas to a food processor with the onion, garlic, parsley, cilantro, cumin, ground coriander, paprika, salt, pepper, olive oil, baking soda and chickpea flour and pulse to combine.
+Step 2: Add the soaked chickpeas to a food processor with the onion, garlic, parsley, cilantro, cumin, ground coriander, paprika, salt, pepper, olive oil, baking soda and chickpea flour

-Tip: depending on your air fryer the falafel may need more or less time, so check on them while they are cooking!
+Tip: depending on your air fryer brand and model the falafel may need more or less time, so check on them while they are cooking!

 There are so many different ways to serve Air Fried Falafel!
 Here are a few of my favourite ways to enjoy eating this recipe.

-• Falafel bowl.
-Falafel bowls are usually made by layering a grain like rice or quinoa in a bowl and topping it off with the falafel, some salad and sauces or spreads like hummus.
+• In a Falafel bowl-Falafel bowls are usually made by layering a grain like rice or quinoa in a bowl and topping it off with the falafel, some salad and sauces or spreads like hummus.

-• Homemade hummus or lemon tahini dressing.
+• With Sauce and Dips– like Homemade Healthy Hummus or Lemon Tahini Dressing.
 Enjoy this falafel on its own dipped in hummus or with a drizzle of tahini dressing on it.

 How to store and reheat